Yale-BIM/f21-assignments/assignment-2/README.md

     ```

     > Each ROS package must have its own folder.
 This means that there cannot be
-    nester packages.
+    nested packages.
 Multiple packages cannot share the same directory.

     Read the README.md file in the root level of the
     [shutter-ros](https://gitlab.com/interactive-machines/shutter/shutter-ros.git) repository
     to understand its content and general organization.
+You can also access the documentation for shutter-ros at [https://shutter-ros.readthedocs.io](https://shutter-ros.readthedocs.io).

 3. Install other third-party dependencies with [rosdep](http://docs.ros.org/independent/api/rosdep/html/).
 If rosdep is not found in your system, first install it and initialize it as